List of Xanth characters: Aeolus

-Aeolus, the eighteenth King of Xanth, is known as the Magician of Storms.
-His predecessor was Good Magician Humfrey who discovered his abilities when he was six.
-Aeolus became King of Xanth at twenty-two and ruled until his death at ninety-three in A Spell for Chameleon.
-Four years into his reign, Aeolus made an edict that anyone born without a magic talent would be exiled from Xanth.
-In his later years, Aeolus fell into senility, a fact he never acknowledged.
+Aeolus becomes the eighteenth King of Xanth at the age of twenty-two in 971.
+He is known as the Magician of Storms, and his talent is the control of the weather.
+He ruled until his death at ninety-three in A Spell for Chameleon.

-In Question Quest, Good Magician Humfrey has flashbacks that give details as to how Humphrey found Aeolus, how Aeolus became king and how he made his edict.
+His predecessor, Good Magician Humfrey, discovers his abilities when he is six years old.
+In Question Quest, Humfrey has flashbacks that give details as to how he found Aeolus, how Aeolus became king, and how Aeolus made his famous edict.
+Aeolus's edict, issued four years into his reign, decrees that anyone born without a magic talent would be exiled from Xanth.
+In his later years, Aeolus fell into senility, something he never acknowledges.

 Later in the series, in Xone of Contention, Magician Grey and Robota, a golem, travel back in time to the events of A Spell for Chameleon.
-They meet Aeolus and learn he is not the fool he appears: Aeolus keeps his soul in a soular cell that was created centuries before by Magician Yin/Yang.
+They meet Aeolus and learn he is not the fool he appears: Aeolus keeps his soul in a soular cell that was created centuries before by Magician Yin-Yang.
 The cell prevents the aging and death of the person whose soul is held within.
 However, the cell cannot undo aging that occurred before the person's soul was stored.
 Aeolus' magic resides with his soul, which he removes from the cell only when he needs to use it.
 Aeolus claims he does not need his soul day to day, and that he feigns senility in order to avoid mundane tasks, but Grey realises that Aeolus' unconscionable behaviour is the result of his lack of soul.
 Aeolus' efforts to stave off death fail, and he succumbs shortly after Grey and Robota depart.
-He is succeeded by Magician Trent.